 How to Build Your Marketing Operations Capabilities

-First things first, there is no single “right” model for a Marketing Operations team since there are many factors unique to an organization that can define what it should be (and how to build it).
+There is no single “right” model for a Marketing Operations team since there are many factors unique to an organization that can define what it should be (and how to build it).

 The factors to consider when structuring Marketing Operations teams include: